 The difference is the trust he has built with you, and building trust is all about proper sequencing.

+Ask too soon, and your reader may slap you in the face with a nasty comment.
 Ask at the right time, and they will gladly “go home” with you and love every second of it (if you treat them right).

-Generate ideas and PLAN.
+3. Generate ideas and PLAN.

-The next phase involves forming your idea and planning out your timeline to finish the product.
+Okay, it’s time to start DOING!
+This next phase involves forming your idea and planning out your timeline to finish the product.

-Make sure that you are outline either the problem or the solution in your headline.
+Make sure that you address either the problem or the solution in your headline.

 How do you eat an elephant?